 The Business and Human Rights course examines how human rights violations can be linked to corporate activities and possible dilemmas when businesses operate in different countries.
 Part time course at the University of Bergen each Autumn.
-Second uptake early August - application deadline August 4 2021.
+Open for applications now.

 Business has significant impacts on human rights.
 Companies create jobs and pay taxes that provide governments with resources to create the infrastructure needed for people to realize and assert their human rights.
 However, corporate conduct can also adversely affect the rights of workers, consumers and communities.

 This course provides a better appreciation of the nature of human rights violations that can be linked to corporate activity, regardless of corporate intent.
 The course does this by examining the ethical and legal standards, duties, and expectations of companies.
 Focus will be on the dilemmas of operating in a space where local standards and rules may vary from and sometimes contradict global standards or policies.
 Furthermore, the course will explore emerging initiatives in order to deal with human rights and business, and assess the effectiveness of voluntary corporate codes of conduct.

 The course will enable students to develop strategies consistent with international human rights standards and to identify policies and practices that do not undermine human rights.